 (Adds company news item)

-Feb 24 (Reuters) - Britain’s FTSE 100 index is seen opening down 4 points at 7267 on Friday, according to financial bookmakers, with futures down 0.1 pct ahead of the cash market open.
+Oct 8 (Reuters) - Britain’s FTSE 100 index is seen opening up 17 points at 7,214 on Tuesday, according to financial bookmakers, with futures up 0.35% ahead of cash market open.

 > Financial Times

 > Other business headlines (Reporting by Aniruddha Ghosh from Bengaluru)